thiggy01/ubuntu-change-gdm-background/README.md

 as `sudo ./gnome-change-login-background path/to/image/file`.

 If you see a message `login background image sucessfully changed`, then, when you restart gdm or reboot your computer, your gdm login background should be covered with the one you submited.
-However, if you see a message `Please, submit an image file` you need to submit a .jpg,.jpeg or png image file.